gcremers/metascan-old/README.md

 Samples can be analyzed as eiter binned or unbinned metagenome.

 Metascan consists of a perl script, a few auxillary (text-)files and a set of HMM profiles, created by clustering TrEmbl proteins, based on Kegg K-numbers.

-Since it is a Prokka adaptation, it can therefor be run on any system that can already run Prokka, just by downloading the script and the databases, without the use of inception-software.
-The only modification that needs to be done is to direct the script to the right location of the database.
+**Since it is a Prokka adaptation, it can therefor be run on any system that can already run Prokka, just by downloading the script and the databases**.

+he only modification that needs to be done is to direct the script to the right location of the database.

 **So, what can it do?**